FreundW/pdsnd_github/README.md

 ## Authors

-The application was created by Wolfgang Freund during the Udacity course
+The application was created by Wolfgang Freund during the Udacity course.

 ## Acknowledgments